ranveeraggarwal/transformer/README.md

 #TRANSFORMER
-The report for this bot can be found at http://www.cse.iitb.ac.in/~ranveer/graphics_2_2/
+The report for this bot can be found at http://www.cse.iitb.ac.in/~ranveer/graphics/ The video can be found at https://www.youtube.com/watch?v=-1trKrV04yE

 ##Movements
 The components of the transformer's body are mapped to keys.
 Pressing one of these keys will activate the corresponding component.